darktable-org/dtdocs/content/darkroom/interacting-with-modules/curves.md

 draft: false
 ---

-Three image processing modules ([base curve](../../module-reference/processing-modules/base-curve.md), [tone curve](../../module-reference/processing-modules/tone-curve.md) and [rgb curve](../../module-reference/processing-modules/rgb-curve.md)) use curves to control the tones in the image.
+Three processing modules ([base curve](../../module-reference/processing-modules/base-curve.md), [tone curve](../../module-reference/processing-modules/tone-curve.md) and [rgb curve](../../module-reference/processing-modules/rgb-curve.md)) use curves to control the tones in the image.
 These modules have some common features that deserve separate discussion.

 ![curve](./curves/curve.png#w33)